maihd/lite/README.md

 - Convert to use native API instead of large library like SDL.

 ## TODOs
+- Native Runtime (focusing):
     - Make app more robust.
     - Fast or flexible, friendly experience on IO operations.
 (Maybe add async IO)
+    - Bootstrap version for debugging and development.
+    - Display launching messagebox with style and helper.
+    - Add more render backends: OpenGL, Vulkan, Dear ImGui.
+    - LiteFx: Framework to make desktop application with C (or other system languages) and Lua/Luau
+        - Simple and robust C framework
+        - Can be customize Lua runtime: Lua52, LuaJIT, Luau
+        - Fennel simple showcase for Emacs-like scripting experience
+        - Can run LiteXL Lua data

+- Features:
     - Line wrapping.
-- Fix bug: some time single mouse click cause select token, line
+    - Fix bug: some time single mouse click cause select token, line.
     - Add polyfill `table.unpack`.
 (Lua52 compat, may help work with other plugins)
     - Make typing work with UniKey (Vietnamese typing method).
     - Open binary file in preview-mode.
     - Use fast string algorithms (code editting are working on string heavily)
-- Bootstrap version for debugging and development.
-- Display launching messagebox with style and helper.
-- Add more render backends: OpenGL, Vulkan, Dear ImGui.
+    - Better mouse interacting.
+    - Key bindings docs (for mai usage and maistyle)

+- Software distributing:
     - Compile to Lua to bytecode.
     - Package data. exe-only application. (data embed into exe, faster startup)
     - Make it embedding ready.
-- Better mouse interacting.
-- Software distributing
     - Installer
     - Add item to OS context menu.